-5.12 We recognise that children are also vulnerable to physical, sexual and emotional abuse by their peers or siblings.
-This is most likely to include, but not limited to: bullying (including cyber bullying), gender based violence/sexual assaults and sexting.
+- 5.13 We recognise that children are also vulnerable to physical, sexual and emotional abuse by their peers or siblings.
+This is most likely to include, but not limited to: - bullying (including cyber bullying) - physical abuse, hitting, kicking, shaking, biting, hair pulling or otherwise causing physical harm - gender based violence/sexual assaults - sexting (also known as youth produced sexual imagery) - initiation / hazing type violence and ritual

 Abuse perpetrated by children can be just as harmful as that perpetrated by an adult, so it is important to remember the impact on the victim of the abuse as well as to focus on the support for the child or young person exhibiting the harmful behaviour.
 Such abuse will always be taken as seriously as abuse perpetrated by an adult and the same safeguarding children procedures will apply in respect of any child who is suffering or likely to suffer significant harm; staff must never tolerate or dismiss concerns relating to peer on peer abuse.